|

 Specifying ref-name stores the equation number as if by

-Captioned equations are listed in a table of contents (see
+The package lists captioned equations in a table of

-TC) if the Boolean register Le is true.
-Such a list uses
+contents (see TC) if the Boolean register Le is true.
+The

 EF ["'left'center'right'"]